Complaints Procedure for Customers

 We do not offer these types of agreements

 - a small business at the time the complainant refers the complaint to the respondent.

-A small business is determined as an enterprise which is not a micro-enterprise and has an annual turnover of less than £6.5 million and employs fewer than 50 people or has a balance sheet total of less than £5 million
+A small business is determined as an enterprise that is not a micro-enterprise and has an annual turnover of less than £6.5 million and employs fewer than 50 people or has a balance sheet total of less than £5 million

 - a guarantor if the complaint arises from matters relevant to the relationship with the respondent

-An Eligible Complainant must also have a complaint which arises from one or more of the following relationships with us.
+An Eligible Complainant must also have a complaint that arises from one or more of the following relationships with us.
 A full list of these may be found in the FCA’s Handbook DISP 2.7.6, some of which are not relevant to our industry or to the services that we offer.
 We have therefore detailed below the relevant points

 - A person who is a customer